 St Anton is one of the rare resorts that perfectly matches a cosy Alpine town famous for it’s Tyrollean hospitality, with some seriously fun holiday skiing.

 So to make the most of it, print or download our St Anton self-guided day tour and guide yourself round a real variety of pistes in the area.
-This route is perfect if you’ve just arrived and don't have a ski guide in St Anton and want to get your bearings around the mountain, but also for maximising the last few days skiing of your holiday – as you won’t have to worry about choosing where to go - view the piste map below and follow the route!
+This route is perfect if you’ve just arrived and don't have a ski guide in St Anton and want to get your bearings around the mountain, but also for maximising the last few days skiing of your holiday – as you won’t have to worry about choosing where to go - just follow the route!

 For more fantastic Ongosa resorts route like this one, we can recommend guides and ski lessons in Austria and the St Anton area, whose impeccable local knowledge means they’ll be able to craft a route that fits your ability and interests perfectly.